pcprinz/loxer/guide/index.md

 }
 ```

 Whenever a log with its level fulfills the requirements of the default levels or its module level, it is forwarded (depending on the environment) to the `devLog` or` prodLog` output stream.
 Error logs are always forwarded to the corresponding output stream (`devError` or `prodError`).
+You can tell Loxer the environment as `options.dev: boolean` in the `Loxer.init(options)`.
+In the default case it is `dev = process.env.NODE_ENV === 'development'`.

 The `devLog` and `devError` callbacks default to printing the colored logs to the console. `prodLog` and `prodError` default to log nothing in order to keep the application clean in production environment.
 This is expressed in the fact that the production streams only interact with the user-specific ones and have no defaults.